cfosseprez/graphizy/paper/paper.md

 Comprehensive benchmarking demonstrates significant performance advantages over general-purpose graph libraries for spatial applications.
 When compared to NetworkX implementations, Graphizy achieves 21× speedup for Delaunay triangulation analysis and 12× speedup for minimum spanning tree construction on 1000-node networks.
 The temporal memory system adds minimal computational overhead (typically <5ms per update), making it suitable for real-time applications.

-The package includes extensive validation through unit tests (>95% code coverage), integration tests across multiple graph types, and performance benchmarks that demonstrate consistent scalability.
+The package includes extensive validation through unit tests (>50% code coverage), integration tests across multiple graph types, and performance benchmarks that demonstrate consistent scalability.
 All algorithms have been validated against established implementations to ensure correctness.

 # Acknowledgements

 We acknowledge the Sasakawa Science Research Grant number 2023-5025 (C.F.) and MEXT KAKENHI Grant numbers 21H05308 (Y.N.), 21H05310 (C.F.) for financial support.
-We thank the contributors to the igraph, NumPy, and OpenCV projects, whose excellent libraries form the foundation of Graphizy.
+We thank the contributors to the igraph, NetworkX, NumPy, and OpenCV projects, whose excellent libraries form the foundation of Graphizy.

 # References